LeapYa/Awesome-lianjia-data-analysis-system/README_en.md

 **🚀 Ready to Use**: The project comes pre-configured with all environment settings.
 Simply clone the code and use `docker-compose up -d` to start the system with one command, no complex configuration required.

+## Data Source

+>
+> This project primarily crawls rental data from **Beike** (ke.com), and theoretically also supports **Lianjia** (lianjia.com) data (Beike is a platform under Lianjia, with similar technical architecture and anti-crawling mechanisms).
+>
+> The system is configured to crawl Beike data by default.
+To switch to Lianjia, simply modify the domain in the configuration.
+The data formats are fully compatible.

 ## Key Features

 ### Data Collection Features